srinikhil-07/Nikhil0487.github.io/_posts/2020-06-04-ipados-as-dev-device1.markdown

 5. Use iPad’s Files application,
 6. Continue with the browser in iPad,
 7. Continue with iPad’s browser
 8. Xcode’s and VSCode git plugin as replacement.
-Although some quick functionalites will be missed.
+Although some quick functionalites will be missed,
-9. Files app in iPadOS
+9. Files app in iPadOS.

 Some additional points:
 1. Extend current Files app in iPadOS to have more functionalies like Finder in Mac,
-2. iPadOS can have Terminal app and Files app with access to /Users/ directory alone considering iPadOS will be multi-user. (i.e.,) all directtories under ~/)
+2. iPadOS can have Terminal app and Files app with access to /Users/ directory alone considering iPadOS will be multi-user. (i.e.,) all directories under ~/)

 So yes with
 1. More computing power in iPadOS,